Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Kavulula/README.md

    On the tsearch bar on windows, search for Git and confirm your installation.

    To integrate git with github the following steps are necessary to run github and make your first commit.
+   On a browser, visit www.github.com and create a profile then on your terminal, configure Git by setting username git config --global user.email "your email" git config --global user.name "username"
+   Initial github repo can be configured from there. stage all the files you want toinclude in the commit and commit with a message describing what youre doing.

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

+Visit the python website
+download the installer based on your OS version on the website's download page.
+Once the download finishes, click on the .exe (for windows) to run.
+Verify the installation by runniing the following command on Command Line "python --version"

 5. Install Package Managers:
    If applicable, install package managers like pip (Python).
+   To install a package manager such as pip,

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html